 While urine testing is used as a general health checkup tool, it’s especially useful when someone may be experiencing issues with the kidneys or urinary tract.
 UTIs are extremely common, especially in women.
-They account for around a quarter of all infections in women, and more than half of all women develop at least one UTI in their lifetime.
-But UTIs are also a significant risk for older men and male infants.
+One of the most common infections for women, 40% of U.S. women have or will have a UTI in their lifetime.
+But UTIs are also a significant risk for older and/or uncircumcised men.

 Another common issue that UA testing is conducted for is kidney issues.
-Chronic kidney disease impacts more than 35 million people in the United States; that’s around 1 in 7 adults.
-However, according to the National Kidney Foundation, 90% of people who have CKD don’t realize it, so it’s important to get health checkups regularly that include the type of urinalysis that might point to such an issue, especially for the third of the population that’s at risk for CKD.
+Chronic kidney disease (CKD) impacts more than 35 million people in the United States; that’s around 1 in 7 adults.
+However, according to the National Kidney Foundation, 90% of people who have CKD don’t realize it, so it’s important to get health checkups regularly that include the type of urinalysis that might point to such an issue, especially for the third of the population that’s at risk for CKD, including those with diabetes, high blood pressure, or a family history of CKD.

 This guide provides a comprehensive look at how urinalysis tests work and when you might need to have one.
 It also provides some basic information about some of the conditions UA tests are used to diagnose and how professionals might treat those conditions when they’re discovered.